Horizontal Alignment and Basic Curves

 Adding Horizontal Curves

 To create a horizontal curve, you identify an IP then you define a curve between the tangents it defines.
 Horizontal curves are created and edited using the horizontal curve panel.
-You can open a new curve panel using the
+You can open a new curve panel using the button in the window navigation toolbar.

 Figure 3: Horizontal Curve Panel